FernandoMiguel/TLSguide/README.md

 It’s also quite common to encounter a limit on the number of names per certificate.
 The common practice is to set a limit of up to 100 names per certificate.

-A SAN certificate may also be called a Unified Communication Certificate (or UCC),a multi-domain certificates or an Exchange certificate.
+A SAN certificate may also be called a Unified Communication Certificate (or UCC), a multi-domain certificates or an Exchange certificate.

 ## HTTP Strict-Transport-Security (HSTS)